-- Leave of Absence Between Terms: A leave of absence between terms can be requested in writing to the MyWay at UMHB Program Director at least fifteen (15) calendar days prior to the beginning of the student's next term.
-A Leave of Absence can be requested in one (1) month increments, not to exceed six (6) months in duration. - Emergency Leave of Absence During a Term: This type of leave will only be granted in catastrophic emergency situations by contacting the MyWay at UMHB Program Director.
-If granted, the MyWay at UMHB Program Director will determine with the student the needed length of the emergency leave of absence, not to exceed six (6) months.
+Leave of Absence Between Terms: A leave of absence between terms can be requested in writing to the Associate Dean of Digital Learning and Innovation at least fifteen (15) calendar days prior to the beginning of the student's next term.
+A Leave of Absence can be requested in one (1) month increments, not to exceed six (6) months in duration.

+Emergency Leave of Absence During a Term: This type of leave will only be granted in catastrophic emergency situations by contacting the Associate Dean of Digital Learning and Innovation .
+If granted, the Associate Dean of Digital Learning and Innovation will determine with the student the needed length of the emergency leave of absence, not to exceed six (6) months.

-The refund policy, found within the Refunds (p.
-27) section of this catalog, will apply to leaves of absence requests.
+The refund policy, found within the Refunds section of this catalog, will apply to leaves of absence requests.